chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 ![Persona2](../img_repo/MT.IMG.05.2.png){:width="800" height="450" loading="lazy"}

 ## SITEMAP
-I created a Sitemap which is a diagram of a Website, that shows how pages are prioritized, linked, and labeled.
+I created a Sitemap which is a diagram of a Website, that shows how pages are prioritized, linked and labeled.
 It helps to understand how to access any useful information quickly and easily.
 I limited the level of details to a minimum to avoid confusion and complexity.
 The main goal was to make sure that each area has all the necessary information for a user to operate this product.

 ![Persona2](../img_repo/MT.IMG.06.SM.png){:width="700" height="350" loading="lazy"}

 ## IDEATION
-For the Ideation, I used ‘Crazy Eights’ Method.
+For the Ideation, I used ‘Crazy Eights’ method.
 Crazy Eights is a great way to get ideas flowing for any design problem you need to solve.
 With Crazy Eights, you’ll sketch eight different designs, each with a new idea for solving the user’s problem.
 The best part?
 It only takes eight minutes!

 ![Persona2](../img_repo/WhatsApp Image 2023-04-13 at 14.13.44.jpeg){:width="700" height="350" loading="lazy"}